wlillisdev/tasty_tipples/README.md

 # Aim of Website

-The goal of this website is to become Ireland numer one Online Drinks Store.
+The goal of this website is to become Ireland number one Online Drinks Store.
 To provide a platform so users can find and buy products produced in Ireland by Irish Distilleries and Craft Brewers.
-We also want to be to go to place to get unique Spirits, Wines & Beers that currently cannot be easily got for customers in the Irish Market.
+We also want to be the go to website to get unique Spirits, Wines & Beers that currently cannot be easily got by customers in the Irish Market.
 This ecommerce platform will also aim to be a hub for educating people about products, distillers, brewers and provide honest reviews so customers can make an informed purchase.

 # Target Audience